ebsizzlin/PasswordGenerator/README.md

 # what's probably not working:

-- after the alert for not picking a #, the alert for not picking an option comes up even though those haven't been offered yet
+- the for loop
-- still not quite grasping for loops
+- generating the actual pw
-- i feel like the code is repetative but im not sure how to do it otherwise
+- i think i'll have to resubmit, i got a new job this week and fell behind

 # screenshots